Front Page

 Click on photo for a larger image

-Photo by Rick German
+Photo by Rich German

-With the blue shark swimming nearby, German’s friend and fellow paddleboarder, Matt Wheaton, observes from above
+With the blue shark swimming nearby, German’s friend and fellow paddleboarder, Anne Girtz, observes from above

 Rich and gang enjoyed the shark’s company for the next hour or so.